NamitaJamwal/Getting-and-Cleaning-Data/README.md

 return result

-## 5. Creating the tidy data set
+### 5. Creating the tidy data set
-Function:  MakeTidy(df)
+Function:  `MakeTidy(df)`

-Declare the variable "Activity" and "Subject" as noiminal data with function as.factor() To avoid errors on aggregation declare the columns containing numeric data (which are all except the last two columns "activity" and "subject")
+Declare the variable `activity` and `subject` as noiminal data with R function `as.factor()` To avoid errors on aggregation use subset of DF Data (the columns containing numeric data, which are all except the last two columns `activity` and `subject`)
-Then aggregate by grouping on "activity" and "subject" calculating the mean for each (numeric) variable and return the result
+Then aggregate by grouping on "activity" and "subject" calculating the mean for each (numeric) variable and return the result.

-return result

-## Completion
+### Completion
-Write global DF Data into the file `tidy.txt` using tabs as separators and avoid line numbers.
+Write global DF Tidy.Data into the file `tidy.txt` using tabs as separators and avoid line numbers.

 ## See `CodeBook.md` for details on result and the variables

+## Tested for "R version 3.1.0 (2014-04-10)" on "x86_64-w64-mingw32"

-# Coding conventions
+## Coding conventions

 [Google R Styde Guide](http://google-styleguide.googlecode.com/svn/trunk/Rguide.xml).